ibm-cloud-docs/vpc/vsi_is_create_instance.md

 ### Create an instance with confidential compute and secure boot
 {: #create-instance-confidential-compute-secure-boot-cli}
 {: cli}

+[Select availability]{: tag-green}

+Confidential computing with Intel SGX for VPC is available only in the US-South (Dallas) region.
+{: note}

 After you know the needed values, use them to run the `ibmcloud is instance-create` command.
 You also need to specify a unique name for the instance.